Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference: Shifted Operator Inference: A Non-intrusive Reduced-Order Model Approach for Advection-Dominated Systems

+where $G\left[u_{0}(x_{1}(0), \ldots, x_{k}(0)), t\right] \in \mathbb{R}$ describes the scalar quantity $u$ along the characteristic curves.
+Given this ansatz, we proceed to obtain the characteristic curves by solving Eq.~\eqref{moc-general-x} via separation of variables, such that

+For most equations that arise from conservation laws, the ODEs in Eq.~\eqref{moc-general-u}--\eqref{moc-general-x} can be solved analytically via Eq.~\eqref{G-equation}--\eqref{char-curves-gen}.
+In the case when Eq.~\eqref{moc-general-u} can not be solved analytically, the coupled system of ODEs in Eq.~\eqref{moc-general-u}--\eqref{moc-general-x} can be solved numerically on a discrete grid; or in the case when $f_{i}[G, t]$ is a nonelementary antiderivative, we can approximate the function $f_{i}$ using Taylor series, and integrate term-by-term.

-Given this ansatz, Eq.~\eqref{general-quasi-linear-pde} reduces to two coupled ordinary differential equations and the characteristic curves are obtained by integrating Eq.~\eqref{method-of-characteristics-a}, such that the characteristics travel on $x(t) = G(x, t, u_{0})$.
-By following the characteristic curves we are able to discover a moving coordinate frame absent of advection.
-In fluid dynamics, the characteristic paths are referred to as Lagrangian specification of the flow field, whereby the fluid motion is observed following an individual fluid parcel.
-The shift function $c(t)$ can be obtained by computing the mean characteristic emerging from a certain spatial domain.
-Let the one-dimensional spatial domain be discretized on a grid with $n$ points such that $\bx = [x^{(1)}, x^{(2)},\ldots, x^{(n)}] \in \real^{n}$.
-The mean characteristic (and hence the shift function) emerging in the interval $[x^{(p)}, x^{(q)}]$ with $1\leq p < q \leq n$ is given as
+By following the characteristic curves described in Eq.~\eqref{char-curves-gen} we are able to discover a moving coordinate frame absent of advection.
+In fluid dynamics, the characteristic paths are referred to as the Lagrangian specification of the flow field, whereby the fluid motion is observed following an individual fluid parcel.
+We construct a moving coordinate frame, $\bx + \bc(t)$, that resembles the main direction of the Lagrangian frame of reference.
+The shift function $c_{i}(t)$ corresponding to the spatial coordinate $x_{i}$ can be obtained by computing the \textit{mean characteristic} emerging from a certain spatial domain.
+Let the spatial domain of $x_{i}$, for $i=1,2,\ldots,k$ be discretized on a grid with $n_{i}$ points such that $\bx_{i} = [x_{i}^{(1)}, x_{i}^{(2)},\ldots, x_{i}^{(n_{i})}] \in \real^{n_{i}}$.
+The mean characteristic (and hence the shift function $c_{i}(t) \in \real$ for $i=1, 2,\ldots k$) emerging in the interval $[x_{i}^{(p)}, x_{i}^{(q)}]$ with $1\leq p < q \leq n_{i}$ is given as